Lawn Diseases: Red Thread & Fusarium

 Dollar spot creates small, bleached patches about the size of a coin.
 It is less common in the UK but appears in dry conditions on underfed lawns.
 Again, proper nutrition is the solution.

-Most lawn diseases are a sign your grass needs feeding.
-Our Year Round Lawn Treatment Bundle provides the right nutrition at the right time, keeping your lawn strong and disease-resistant through every season.
+Our Year Round Bundle provides the right nutrition at the right time — keeping your grass strong and disease-resistant through every season.